Do you tend to overanalyze and overthink every email you get or write?

 Case #3: When you expect there will be questions

-The above-mentioned speed of communication that is inherent to a phone call is maybe the best argument for using phone calls when you expect the other person to have follow-up questions.
+The speed of communication inherent to a phone call is maybe the best argument for using phone calls when you expect the other person to have follow-up questions.

 So, when deciding on whether to send an email or make a phone call, evaluate the problem you’re dealing with.

 Figure out whether the matter is a bit complex or requires further explanation.
-If so, our advice is to pick up the phone and make your and the other party’s lives easier by avoiding an endless email exchange.
+If so, our advice is to pick up the phone and make your lives easier by avoiding an endless email exchange.

 Case #4: When you want to build camaraderie

-If you’re the type of person who likes to chit-chat a bit with colleagues before moving on to more pressing matters, look no further than your phone.
+If you like to chit-chat a bit with colleagues before moving on to more pressing matters, look no further than your phone.

-It enables you to build stronger relationships with your teammates or business partners and avoid sterile business exchange.
+It lets you build stronger relationships with your teammates or business partners and avoid sterile business exchanges.

 This leads us to our next case when a phone call is a better option than an email.